-Airline and Airport Hazard Reporting Cultures Are Suffering
+Aviation Safety Reporting Cultures Are Suffering

 In 1976, NASA and the FAA recognized that a neutrally-operated confidential aviation hazard reporting system was required to engender trust among the aviation community.
-Furthermore, the reason that NASA operates the largest confidential aviation hazard reporting system in the world is due to the fact that these regulators knew that the aviation community was distrustful of any system controlled by the regulators.
+Furthermore, the reason that NASA operates the largest confidential aviation hazard reporting system in the world is due to the fact that these regulators knew that the aviation community was distrustful of any system controlled by the regulatory agencies.

-What Is a Confidential Aviation Hazard Reporting System?
+What Is a Confidential Safety Reporting System?

-Managers and line employees alike must understand what a confidential system actually means and what are their protections.
+Managers and line employees alike must understand what a confidential reporting system actually means and what are their protections.
 There is often confusion between:

 - Anonymous reporting systems; and